3 simple ways to create urgency with upsells

 You can easily customize upsells to match the look and feel of your merchant’s site, but choosing certain colours can also help drive the need to buy now!

-The colour red for example increases heart rate and denotes a sense of urgency.
+The color red for example increases heart rate and denotes a sense of urgency.
 Red has been historically associated with danger, so it taps into our primal nature and speeds up our reactions.
 It grabs our attention immediately, so consumers who view a buy button or sales announcement in red are likely to purchase much quicker.
 This is why you often see red sale signs across the retail market.

 Blue, on the other hand, is associated with security, trust and comfort and is used by top banks, security brands and technology companies across the world.
 Since blue is so reassuring, it comes as no surprise that this study has shown blue links are clicked more often.